Giant Pictures

-Giant Pictures is an American film distribution company founded by Nick Savva and Jeff Stabenau with offices in New York City and Los Angeles.
+Giant Pictures is an American independent film distribution company founded by Nick Savva and Jeff Stabenau with offices in New York City and Los Angeles.
 The company releases feature films, documentaries and series on streaming platforms, with an emphasis on flexibility and customization for filmmakers.
-Since 2022 the company has owned and operated the Drafthouse Films label.
+Giant Pictures owns and operates specialty theatrical label, Drafthouse Films.
+Giant is the distribution and technology partner of the Tribeca Festival.

 History

 Founded in New York City in 2017 by Nick Savva, who had previously worked in digital distribution for the Tribeca Festival, the company was initially launched under the name Streaming Plus.
 Its first film release was Newness directed by Drake Doremus, which the company had acquired following its world premiere at the 2017 Sundance Film Festival.

 Initially a subsidiary of Giant Interactive, a technology services company owned by post production entrepreneur, Jeff Stabenau, Giant Pictures focused on distribution to streaming platforms including AppleTV, Vudu, Prime Video, Netflix, Tubi, The Roku Channel, Pluto TV and Peacock.

 In 2020, in order to expand its global digital distribution efforts, Giant Pictures split from Giant Interactive, although the companies maintained a close relationship as technology partners.

-In August 2021 Giant Pictures partnered with the Tribeca Festival to create The Tribeca Channel, a free, ad-supported movie streaming channel in the US and Canada.
-Subsequently the company built various apps and channels on platforms such as The Roku Channel, XUMO, LG, Vizio and Plex.
+Subsequently, the company built various apps and channels on platforms such as The Roku Channel, XUMO, LG, Vizio and Plex.
 By 2022, Giant Pictures was releasing upwards of 40 new feature films annually and had more than 1,000 titles under management via content partnerships with numerous independent studios.

-In February 2023, it was reported by Deadline.com that Giant Pictures had acquired US theatrical and VOD rights to A House Made Of Splinters, one of the 2023 Oscar nominees for Best Documentary Feature.
-Subsequently Giant released the film on digital platforms including Apple TV and Prime Video.
+In February 2023, it was reported by Deadline.com that Giant Pictures had acquired American theatrical and VOD rights to A House Made Of Splinters, one of the 2023 Oscar nominees for Best Documentary Feature.
+Subsequently, Giant released the film on digital platforms including Apple TV and Prime Video.
 A theatrical release was announced at select Alamo Drafthouse theaters beginning in March 2023.

+May 2023 saw the release of feature documentary, Nuclear Now, directed by Oliver Stone, which Giant co-released along with two of its studio partners, Abramorama and Participant Media.
+The film makes the case for nuclear power as a vital energy solution in the face of climate change.

 Drafthouse Films

-Following a collaboration on the re-release of the cult 1980’s genre movie Action USA, in early 2021 Giant Pictures signed a sales representation deal with Austin, TX-based distribution label, Drafthouse Films, for the acclaimed films in its catalog.
-Subsequently the Drafthouse titles were made available on multiple streaming platforms including Tubi, Kanopy, Shudder and Hulu.
-In March 2022, Giant Pictures acquired Drafthouse Films with Nick Savva serving as Drafthouse Films’ new CEO and Alamo Drafthouse founder Tim League becoming chairman.
+Following a collaboration on the re-release of the cult 1980s genre movie Action USA, in early 2021 Giant Pictures signed a sales representation deal with Austin, Texas–based distribution label, Drafthouse Films, for the acclaimed films in its catalog.
+Subsequently, the Drafthouse titles were made available on multiple streaming platforms including Tubi, Kanopy, Shudder and Hulu.
+In March 2022, Giant Pictures acquired Drafthouse Films with Nick Savva serving as Drafthouse Films' new CEO and Alamo Drafthouse founder Tim League becoming chairman.

 The first two films to be released by the newly acquired company were Nr.
 10, directed by Alex Van Warmerdam and Masking Threshold, directed by Johannes Grenzfurthner.
 Both films had a close association with Alamo Drafthouse Cinemas and its related media companies, having premiered at Fantastic Fest then playing at Alamo Drafthouse locations, followed by streaming releases on the Alamo On Demand platform and through Giant Pictures.